-Luckily, a friend of mine who’s also a trader have these books and let me borrow it.
+Luckily, a friend of mine who’s also a trader has these books and let me borrow it.
 So no need to buy from amazon.
 Yay!

-These books is an eye opener.
-In my opinion, everyone who just started trading and those who want to start trading…these two books is the best to begin with.
+These books are an eye-opener.
+In my opinion, everyone who just started trading and those who want to start trading…these two books are the best, to begin with.

-Reading Van Tharp and Alexander Elders craft gives me not only information but also realization that Trading like any business needs expertise, thorough planning and commitment.
+Reading Van Tharp and Alexander Elders’ craft gives me not only information but also the realization that Trading like any business needs expertise, thorough planning, and commitment.

 If you treat the market seriously, it will give you serious money.
-The problem is if you’re not serious with the market…the market remain serious, serious on taking all your money.
+The problem is if you’re not serious with the market…the market remains serious, serious about taking all your money.

-You get my point?
-Your success on trading will depend entirely on your belief and way of thinking about trading.
+Do you get my point?
+Your success in trading will depend entirely on your belief and way of thinking about trading.

 So start it right or you will suffer big.

 What is your goal why you want to trade?
-Is it to buy you dream house?
+Is it to buy your dream house?
 For your retirement? for a car?
 Or only a hobby?